 On the other hand, in the realm of consumable pop music the degradation of taste and general dumbing down of the consumer has not escaped any intelligent observer.
 The music is now electronically produced, with repetitive catchy beat, dumbed down lyrics and ever simpler melody.
 As Scruton remarks, in the song “Poker Face” Lady Gaga mostly sings in a single note.
 Scruton argues that people are dimly aware that pop is dumbed down and is not really all that good for them but they can’t really say why.
 He suggests that one way to helping young people to learn to understand music is to teach them to play a musical instrument.
 They then can start developing a way of talking about music.
 I have noticed that at milongas which play particularly bad music, the participants seem not hear the music at all.
 The music seems to be just background noise that vaguely coordinates their movements but often enough they hardly respond to it in their dancing.
 When asked typically they have absolutely nothing to say about it.

 It seems to me that many, perhaps most, people who come to tango are sort of like the musicians and audiences of classical music who view it as merely another consumer choice.
 They might feel that it is somehow ‘better’, that is, classical music is better than pop, or tango music is better than other latin music, or traditional tango is better than non-traditional tango, and they might even be able to provide some reasons.
 They would nonetheless struggle to move beyond mere cultural relativism or personal taste in justifying a taste for this rather than that.
 They still do not view the music as a source of authentic feeling which is intrinsically more satisfying and transcendent.
-For it is this move that is required in order to be able to say that the difference is that between art and kitsch, between authentic and fake feeling, between ultimate values and utilitarian consumer choice.
-Without that distinction we are merely dealing with different consumer choices, and this is in fact the current state of tango, ie., it has been turned into a market of consumable fake emotions.
+For it is this move that is required in order to be able to say that the difference is that between art and kitsch, between authentic and fake feeling, between ultimate and utilitarian values.
+Without that distinction we are merely dealing with different consumer choices.
+This seems to be the current state of tango: it has been turned into a market of consumable fake emotions.

 So in order to justify preference for Golden Era music over non-traditional tango music, other than on either culturally relative grounds or in terms of mere personal choice, one must say that traditional tango music is a source of authentic feeling and aesthetic experience in a way that non-traditional tango music is not.
 This requires on the one hand some understanding of how music is constructed in terms of rhythm and tonality, and on the other hand the idea that there is a difference between art and kitsch, between authentic and fake emotions, and that this difference is important.
 You may understand music and say why Lady Gaga is not as good as Wagner, but still not see why that is important, so that you go Wagner’s concerts and view that as a mere personal preference and consumer choice rather than as a source of transcendental experience and authentic emotion, so that you’re just as satisfied with a symphony in the park with ample quantities of white wine.
 Scruton points to opera producers who do a postmodern take on the material.
 Presumably these people understand music and how it works and they proceed to desecrate it nonetheless.

 So there are two elements that seem to be necessary in order to resist the onslaught of kitsch in tango: informed judgement and consecration.
-On the one hand, you need to have some way of thinking about the material, a basic vocabulary about music and a systematic ‘method’ of some sort, and you must see its importance as a source of authentic or inauthentic emotion, as sacred or sacrilegious, as real or fake, as art or kitsch.
-The assumption must be that there is such a thing as the sacred, and the experience of the sacred, that is, the assumption must be made that the cynical view of art as essentially an expression of originality and novelty through transgression and therefore as proceeding by way of desecration is a false one; and second that while kitsch objects such as plastic statues of saints common among the Catholics can be imbued with sacred meaning, art has succeeded in creating a language to communicate the transcendent experience of the sacred that has appeal beyond the simple devotee.
+You need to have some way of thinking about the material, a basic vocabulary about music and a systematic method of some sort.
+Also, you must see its importance as a source of authentic or fake feeling, as sacred or sacrilegious, as real or fake, as art or kitsch.
+The assumption must be that there is such a thing as the sacred and the experience of the sacred.
+That is, one must reject the cynical view of art as essentially an expression of originality and novelty through transgression and therefore as proceeding by way of desecration.
+Also, while kitsch objects such as plastic statues of saints common among the Catholics can be imbued with sacred meaning, art succeeds in creating a language to communicate the transcendent experience of the sacred that has appeal beyond the simple devotee.
 In other words, we must assume that the experience of the sacred is real and important, and that there is a medium through which we can experience the sacred, and that is the medium of art.